phillipsj/phillipsj/input/posts/deploying-dash-to-google-app-engine.md

 ## Step 4: Build your Dash app

-Now I am not going to be original here and we are going to use the example application found in the Dash tutorial, with some slight modifications to the message.
+Now I am not going to be original here, and we are going to use the example application found in the Dash tutorial, with some slight modifications to the message.

 Open your **main.py** and add the following.